Nine Entertainment has declined to comment on a newspaper report that it will sell its radio network, but analysts believe it makes sense.

 - Rode microphones' chief Peter Freedman.

-The Nine Radio stations, formerly part of the Macquarie network, include Sydney’s 2GB, Melbourne’s 3AW, Brisbane’s 4BC and Perth’s 6PR.
+The Nine stations, formerly part of the Macquarie network, include Sydney’s 2GB, Melbourne’s 3AW, Brisbane’s 4BC and Perth’s 6PR.

-Nine (ASX: NEC) shares closed 0.5 cents (0.29%) lower at $1.70 on Friday, capitalising the company at $2.69 billion.
+Nine (ASX: NEC) shares closed 0.1 cents (0.59%) higher at $1.70 on Monday, capitalising the company at $2.70 billion.